-For months now, I’ve written not only about the importance of whole grains, getting alternative grains into your diet, and even about why you should limit your grains, but I’ve touched on the fact that we should try to eat properly prepared grains.
+For months now I’ve written not only about the importance of getting alternative grains into your diet, and about why you might want to limit your grains, but I’ve touched on the fact that we should try to eat properly prepared grains.

-Update: See this new sourdough post!
+Update: See this new sourdough post about the healthiest bread!
 And have you seen this newer post with a whole different spin on things: Lose your man boobs, your bagel butt and your wheat belly?
 Lastly, go to this link for info on properly preparing your nuts.)

 Many of you are probably like I was, and have no idea what I’m even talking about, or have never heard of this traditional and more nutritious way to include grains into your diet.
 Traditional cultures have used proper preparation techniques for their grain, nuts and seeds for centuries.
 In Nourishing Traditions it says that some grains were sprouted just from the way it was weathered in the field before threshing.

-I’ve explained the “HOW” in various recipes here at my blog, but I haven’t yet gone into detail yet about WHY this is important.
+I’ve explained the “HOW” in various recipes here at my blog, like my homemade soaked bread recipe, but I haven’t yet gone into detail yet about WHY this is important.

 Here are some great sites that have saved me some work: